 An old covenant emphasis on rules will cause you to view God as a bookkeeper recording all your sins and a judge condemning your failures.
 But Jesus says, “God is not like that!
 He’s your heavenly Father who loves you and holds nothing against you.
 He yearns for his prodigals to come home.”

 A simple test

 Many Christians don’t know what makes the new covenant new and as a result they are working to get what they already have.
-Like Homer, they’re a heart attack waiting to happen.
+Like Homer Simpson, they’re ignorant of the gift that has been offered.

 In his 1973 book Knowing God, J.I.
 Packer wrote:

 If you want to judge how well a person understands Christianity, find out how much he makes of the thought of being God’s child, and having God as his Father.
 If this is not the thought that prompts and controls his worship and prayers and his whole outlook on life, it means that he does not understand Christianity very well at all.

 For everything that Christ taught, everything that makes the New Testament new, and better than the Old, is summed up in the knowledge of the Fatherhood of God.
 “Father” is the Christian name for God.

 Before Jesus, almost no one called God Father.
 After Jesus, every New Testament writer did.
 Jesus came to reveal your Father, and this is what makes the new covenant new.

 Grace and peace to you from God our Father!